Accelerate Langevin Sampling with Birth-Death Process and Exploration Component: Numerical experiments

 \section{Numerical experiments}

 In numerical experiments, we compare the efficiency of our algorithm with BDLS and ALPS by using the same settings as in their original experiments.
-In order to highlight the importance of birth-death process, we also construct a degraded sampling scheme LEC by simply skipping the birth-death process in BDEC.
+In order to highlight the importance of birth-death process, we also construct a degraded sampling scheme LEC, which stands for Langevin sampling with exploration component.
+LEC differs from BDEC only in a way that LEC does not perform the birth-death process.
 In BDEC algorithm, we keep $N$ Markov chains instead of recording the trajectory of a single Markov chain as \cite{tawn2021annealed} did.
 These chains are independent while doing within-temperature updates, and they interact during birth-death process.
 So in order to compare fairly, the ALPS algorithm we use is slightly different from its original version.
 We construct $N$ independent Markov chains at each temperature level, update them according to the ALPS scheme and we do not record their trajectory.
 One iteration in ALPS contains $T-1$ within-temperature updates and 1 swap move, which corresponds to $T$ within-temperature updates in BDEC.
-We choose the Gaussian kernel $K(x,y) = \frac{1}{(2\pi h^2)^{d/2}} \exp(-|x-y|^2/2h^2)$.
+In our kernel density estimation \eqref{itemrho}, we choose kernel to be Gaussian kernel $K(x,y) = \frac{1}{(2\pi h^2)^{d/2}} \exp(-|x-y|^2/2h^2)$.
 In our examples, we always choose $h= 0.05$, but it needs some tuning in other settings.
 All experiments are conducted using Python 3.8.5 on a personal laptop with a 2 GHz Quad-Core Intel Core i5 processor.
 In each example, we run the algorithms for 10 times and average the results.